Jeremiah-Rojas/basic-network/README.md

 ## "Cisco-Switch" Configurations:
 </br> These commands set up the switch to be able to handle automated configuration changes by the "Network-Automation-1" machine.
 The second set of commands enables all modes of remote access to the switch and then saves the configurations with "wr"; if you do not save your configurations, then will erase everytime you turn off GNS3.
-</br>_These commands can either entered in manually or copied and pasted all together._
+</br>_These commands can either entered in manually or copied and pasted all together.
+The values with "*" on each side are subject to change as desired and you should not run these commands with the "#" still present._
 ```
 enable
 conf t
-host SWITCH
+host #SWITCH#
-int vlan1
+int #vlan1#
-ip address 192.168.122.75 255.255.255.0
+ip address #192.168.122.75# 255.255.255.0
 no shut
 end

 conf t
-username msfadmin password msfadmin
+username #msfadmin# password #msfadmin#
-enable password msfadmin
+enable password #msfadmin#
 line vty 0 4
 login local
 transport input all